 If you find that your credit bills seem to only be going up every month, it's time to adjust your spending habits.

 This means cutting back where you can, hitting the thrift stores, using coupons and doing anything else so that you're keeping more of your money.

 The idea is that you'll be left with more at the end of the month to divert to your fun money account.
 Of course, there are two ways to underspend: spend less — or earn more.

 How does paperwork equal more fun money?

-For more information, we recommend our article on the subject organizing your financial life.
-We also recommend making digital backups and at least two physical copies of anything you consider important.
+Make digital backups and at least two physical copies of anything you consider important.
 Keeping your papers in order will help you get and make the most of your money.

 4. Start an emergency fund